ashutosh-jena-mindfire/document/docs/tutorial-basics/customized-style.md

 sidebar_position: 2
 ---

-# How to Customize Style
+# How to customize style

 Customize the editor's UI style to match your application's requirements.

-## Customize Toolbar Style
+## Customize toolbar style
 ```javascript
 const toolbarClass: any = {
   container: {